Thinking about renovating your home? Isn't IKEA the first name that pops up in your head when you think about shopping for furniture?

 This allows the products to be packed in flat pieces, facilitating easier transport to stores.
 It also gives customers the option of choosing customized pieces for their use according to their convenience.
 Thus, IKEA manages to maintain the low price of its products.

 IKEA produces all their furniture in bulk.
 This is something that they have agreed to time and again.
 Be it dining tables, chairs, sofas, wardrobes, beds, showcase or anything else, they produce a good number of all designs.
 Therefore, they are offered discounts on the bulk purchase of raw material as well as making costs.
-This is how the bulk production method allows IKEA to maintain a low pricing strategy.
+This is how the bulk production method allows IKEA to maintain a low price strategy.

 Unique Construction Technique

-If you ever have the time to go through IKEA 's website, you will come to a part that describes their construction methods.
+If you ever have the time to go through IKEA's website, you will come to a part that describes their construction methods.
 They are always innovating new techniques and methods to maintain their low selling price while making sure that their customers have no complaints about the quality of the products.

 IKEA's Self Help Stores

 IKEA believes in promoting independent shopping.
-What is independent shopping?, It is nothing but allowing customers to shop on their own.
+What is independent shopping?
+It is nothing but allowing customers to shop on their own.
 Thus, IKEA does not hire a lot of store staff.
 This helps them to cut costs towards wages and provide customers with lesser priced products.

 In order to allow customers to shop independently, they also print all the product details, cautions, installation processes, etc. on the price tags.
-Hence, customers can easily read the guidelines on the price tag and choose the merchandise they want to buy without any external help.
+Hence, customers can easily read the guidelines on the price tag and choose the furniture they want to buy without any external help.

 Take it home Policy